Minnie and The Moonrakers

 Minnie and The Moonrakers bassist Rohan O’Farrell loves seventies panel vans.
 He is particularly enamoured with his baby blue Ford model which has been seen at a plethora of regional Australian Rod Runs.
 Rohan also loves 40s fedoras, 50s bowling shirts and long, cruisey drives - traversing the length of Australia to collect his #1 purple flamed upright bass.
 Additionally Rohan’s well of Australian music history knowledge runs deep.
 Oh… and his wife Nicole is really good photographer.

-Scott Sippel, drummer.
+Scotty Sippel, drummer.

-Gordon Gunn, multi-instrumentalist I
+Gordon Gunn, multi-instrumentalist (honorary member)

 Gunn by name gun by nature.
 Gordon Gunn is a musical behemoth.
 What can’t he play?
 Electric bass, double bass, trumpet, flugel horn, trombone, piano, guitar.
 Oh…. and he sings.
 Gordie has a Bachelor of Education (Music) from the University of Melbourne and a Masters of Education (Music) from University of Melbourne.
 His band memberships have included Australasian Orchestra, Brunswick Big Band, Diamond Valley Big Band, Melbourne University Medical Orchestra, Monash Medical Orchestra, Nunawading Grove Big Band, South Melbourne Symphony Orchestra, U3A Hawthorn Symphony Orchestra and Zelman Orchestra.
 Now he’s lending his musical prowess to Minnie and The Moonrakers… How lucky can one band be?